A chronology of continued square roots and other continued compositions, through the year 2016: The Chronology

-Shows that, for any integer $r>1$, converges to the unique positive root of $x^r-x-a=0$; mentions that this root is $k$ if $a=k(k-1)$ for $r=2$ (compare \textsc{Ogilvy 1949} ); and proves that the partial products of the reciprocal of Vi\`{e}te's {Vi\`{e}te, Fran\c{c}ois} formula for $\tfrac{2}{\pi}$, equation \eqref{E:Vie1593-1} above, are increasing and bounded.
+converges to the unique positive root of $x^r-x-a=0$; mentions that this root is $k$ if $a=k(k-1)$ for $r=2$ (compare \hyperref[Ogi1949]{\textsc{Ogilvy 1949}} ); and proves that the partial products of the reciprocal of Vi\`{e}te's {Vi\`{e}te, Fran\c{c}ois} formula for $\tfrac{2}{\pi}$, equation \eqref{E:Vie1593-1} above, are increasing and bounded.
 No literature is cited. {Vi\`{e}te's formula for $\tfrac{2}{\pi}$}